interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 5. The connector host's local ledger interface receives the notification and passes it to the interledger module.

-6. The connector's interledger module extracts the ILP packet and determines that it should forward the payment.
+6. The connector's interledger module extracts the ILP Payment Packet and determines that it should forward the payment.
 The interledger module calls on the destination ledger's local ledger interface to send the second transfer, including the same condition as the sender's transfer.

 7. The local ledger interface creates a local ledger transfer, including the crytographic condition, then authorizes this transfer on the local ledger.